 When leaders talk about innovative cultures it’s generally about all the positive, fun characteristics: a tolerance for failure, willingness to experiment, psychological safety, highly collaborative.
 But a recent HBR article sheds light on “The Hard Truth About Innovation Cultures” with an important corollary:

 “The easy-to-like behaviors that get so much attention are only one side of the coin.
 They must be counterbalanced by some tougher and frankly less fun behaviors.
 A tolerance for failure requires an intolerance for incompetence.
 A willingness to experiment requires rigorous discipline.
 Psychological safety requires comfort with brutal candor.
-Collaboration must be balanced with a individual accountability.
+Collaboration must be balanced with individual accountability.
 And flatness requires strong leadership.
 Innovative cultures are paradoxical.
 Unless the tensions created by this paradox are carefully managed, attempts to create an innovative culture will fail.”

 |Easy-To-Like Behaviors||Less Fun Behaviors|